 The best time to plant your paperwhites for Christmas blooms would be 4-6 weeks before you want them at their best.

-- If you want them blooming in early December for the start of Christmas party season, plant in mid to late October.
+- If you want them blooming in early December for the start of the Christmas party season, plant in mid to late October.

 - If you want them blooming closer to the actual Christmas day, then plant them anywhere from November 1st through November 15th.
 November 25th at the absolute latest.